paulosuzart/fgamanager/README.md

 It keeps the last state only, meaning all changes are applied locally but not kept, reducing the data that will be needed in general.
 This is not tested against billions of rows, which might be challenging, but for ordinary setups with millions of rows, this should be stable enough.

+## High tuple volume
+`fgamanger` was used with more than 1.3Mi tuples with no hiccups.
+This is possible employing [tview's virtual tables](https://github.com/rivo/tview/wiki/VirtualTable).